-GOALS (5) OBJECTIVES (17) YEAR 3-5 ACTIONS (48) YEAR 5 - STATUS UPDATES - Q3 Continue to review HRM's regulatory processes and development fees to make private land development inside the Regional Centre more attractive.
-Consultation and amendments to improve processes regulated by the Subdivision By-law in progress.
-The staff report package for consideration is targeted for the February 18, 2016 meeting of CPED for their discussion and referral to Regional Council.
-Through the 5 year review of the Downtown Halifax Plan, staff is recommending an expedited review process for small projects.
+osserilvesjivj TEAN JOS ALIBBOS (48) VARIA SI MANUSI (MANUSI CA) ,,,,, ,,,,,,, - Consultation and amendments to improve processes regulated by the Subdivision By-Law in progress.
+The staff report package for consideration is targeted for the February 18, 2016 meeting of CPED for their discussion and referral to Regional Council. ت L. Continue to review HRM's regulatory - Through the 5 year review of the Downtown Halfax Plan, staff is recommending an expedited review process for small projects.
 Public consultation on the proposed amendments occurred on September 23, 2015.
-The full staff report package is targeted for Council's consideration in April 2016.
-Development and construction permit fees to be reviewed and adjusted based on Planning &amp; Development's organizational review and Regional Council direction.
-Implementation of enhanced fee payment options to enable acceptance of credit cards for development and construction fees has been completed.
-Potential online payment capability continues to be investigated with the launch of ePost option by Finance and through the Web Transformation project.
-Provide density bonuses and site plan approvals as appropriate for increasing density in the Regional Centre.
-Bill 83 was proclaimed in 2013, expanding Halifax Regional Municipality authority to use bonus zoning and other site planning tools to create compact, civic- inspired communities in the Regional Centre.
+The full staff report package is targeted for Council's consideration in April 2016. proc processes and development fees to make private land development inside the - Development and construction permit fees to be reviewed and adjusted based on Planning & Development's organizational review and Regional Council direction. ž.
+Regional Centre more attractive. implementation of enhanced fee payment options to enable acceptance of credit cards for development and construction fees has been completed.
+Potential online payment capability construes to be investigated with the launch of effort option by Finance and through the Web Transformation project.
+Direct and oversee a pro-development policy 2.
+Pre-environment within the annu- Direct and oversee a provide density bonuses and site plan environment within the parovrousd as anonomical for interaction Bill 83 was proclaimed in 2013, expanding Halfax Regional Municipality authority to use bonus zoning and other site planning tools to create compact, civic-inspired communities in the Regional Centre.
 To this end, a new Centre Plan is being developed.
-It entails the creation of a new Municipal Planning Strategy and Land Use Bylaw for the Halifax Peninsula and the areas of Dartmouth within the Circumferential Highway.
+It entails the treation of a new Municipal Planning Strategy and Land Use Bylaw for the Halflax Peninsula and the areas of Dartmouth within the Circumferential Highway.
 Public consultations have taken place, and it is anticipated that a new policy will be created in 2016.
-In addition to application of these tools in new areas, the 5-year review of the Downtown Halifax plan provides an opportunity to refine the application of the tools in the Downtown Plan Area where they have been used for the past 5 years.
-The recently completed Density Bonusing study provided guidance for changes was shared with the public in Q2.
-Amendments to the Downtown Halifax and Dartmouth Policy will be advanced in Q4 and will implement new approaches to Density Bonusing in these areas and test viability for the approaches for use in the wider Regional Centre.
-3. Redesign the development approvals process, including consultation, to decrease limitations to urban development and to ensure efficient and effective feedback.
-Report on updating public consultation processes was considered by CPED on January 21, 2016 and is being referred to Regional Council for direction.
-Development approval process improvements will be determined through Centre Plan exercise for the Regional Centre and P&D organizational review outcomes.
-All efforts will be taken to ensure uniformity in policy and practice throughout HRM.
+Regional Centre. densi density in the Regional Centre.
+In addition to application of the stocks have areas.
+The 'year steeler's of the Downstone Wan Atlan and Darmston Plan Atlan where Interpretable and the statement to the Constitution and Darmstone Plan Atlan and Darmston Plan Atlan Atl Report on updating public comultation processes was considered by CPED on January 21, 2016 and is being referred to Regional Council for direction. e proce Development approval process improvements will be determined through Centre Plan exercise for the Regional Centre and P.B.D organizational review outcomes.
+All efforts will be taken to ensure uniformity in policy and practice throughout HRM. effec development and to ensure entitlent and effective feedback.
 A review of planning application processes has been completed.
-An initial list of actions has been identified and programming and business process changes are underway.
-Implementation of administrative changes has begun and will be completed in 2016-17.
+An initial list of actions has been identified and programming and business process changes are underway, implementation of administrative changes has begun and will be completed in 2015-17.